isomerpages/cris-precise/_research/PRECISE SG100K Resource/Call for Proposals 2026 (CFP 2026).md

 </li>
 <li>
 <p>Acknowledgements: The manuscript MUST include an approved PRECISE-SG100K
 acknowledgement text.
-Please check with PRECISE Programme Managers at
-<a href="mailto:research@precise.cris.sg" rel="noopener noreferrer nofollow" target="_blank">research@precise.cris.sg</a>for the approved text.</p>
+Please check with PRECISE Programme Managers for the approved text at <a href="mailto:research@precise.cris.sg" rel="noopener noreferrer nofollow" target="_blank">research@precise.cris.sg</a>.</p>
 </li>
 <li>
 <p>All manuscripts <strong>MUST</strong> be shared with and approved by the